paperless-ngx/paperless-ngx/docs/administration.md

 `target` is a folder to which the data gets written.
 This includes documents, thumbnails and a `manifest.json` file.
 The manifest contains all metadata from the database (correspondents, tags, etc).

+If `-sm` or `--split-manifest` is provided, information about document will be placed in individual json files.

 When you use the provided docker compose script, specify `../export` as the target.
 This path inside the container is automatically mounted on